tl-ecosystem/tleng/README.md

 Tleng engine, is an engine written in python and based on the pygame library (the engine will soon migrate with Pygame-CE).
 For the Engine to work, you need to have installed pygame (or Pygame-CE)!

-The reason i started this project to see what it takes to create a 2d engine, and for me to get an even better introduction to computer 2d graphics.
+The reason I started this project is to see what it takes to create a 2d game engine, and for me to get an even better introduction to computer 2d graphics.

 The code displayed here, is open to be used by anyone.
 If someone wants to add something, could either tell me or do it himself, by pulling a request.